 Please take a few moments to go through this page before the first cafe.
 This will help save time during the cafe.
 Your response on the Google form will be anonymised.

-1. What makes you feel safe in a cafe space?
+1. What are you hoping to find in the cafe and what makes you feel safe in a cafe space?

-2. Select an object or an image that best represents India to you
+2. Select an object/image/audio ... -- whatever best represents India to you

 Please bring it with you to the cafe.
 We’ll use these as ice-breakers.

 3. On a piece of paper, draw the 'staircase' below with all 18 steps